Nebula4869/video_images_gif_converter/README.md

 ### Getting Started

-1. run "video_images.py" to convert between image sequence and video based on opencv.
+1. Run "video_images.py" to convert between image sequence and video based on opencv.

-2. run "images_gif.py" to convert between .gif file and image sequence based on PIL.Image and imageio.
+2. Run "images_gif.py" to convert between .gif file and image sequence based on PIL.Image and imageio.